 Realistic Medicine isn’t just about doctors.
 ‘Medicine’ includes all healthcare professionals who use their skills and knowledge to help people maintain health and to prevent and treat illness.
-This includes professions like nursing, pharmacy, counselling, physiotherapists and social work.
+This includes professions like nursing, pharmacists, physiotherapists and social workers.

 How does Realistic Medicine affect me?

 Realistic Medicine encourages shared decision making about your care.
 It’s also about moving away from a “doctor knows best” culture.
 This means your doctor or health professional should understand what matters to you.

 We encourage you to ask questions about your condition and your treatment and care options.
 It’s ok for you to ask your healthcare professionals the BRAN questions:

 - What would happen if I did Nothing?

 By asking these questions you will be able to make an informed choice about the